murtazablt/github-finder/README.md

 That's my first project that I used TailwindCSS and DaisyUI, so the biggest contribution of that project to me is learning how use TailWindCSS and DaisyUI.

 ## What makes myproject stand out?
+GitFinder provides a simple and clean user interface with only information that you need for finding GitHub users, so there is less distraction than the original github page.

 ## Available Scripts